 Designed for older adults, this Go4Life playlist includes flexibility exercises that can be done at home, at work, at the gym—almost anywhere.
 Trainer Sandy Magrath demonstrates the exercises and provide tips to motivate viewers, especially older adults, to be more physically active.
 These videos are designed to go alone with the guide, Exercise & Physical […]Continue Reading...
-No Comments.
+Comments Off on (VIDEO) Go4Life Exercises from the National Institute On Aging

 By Kerrie Smyres for Migraine.com 1.
 “Migraine” is not synonymous with “bad headache.”
 If a person has a bad headache, they do not automatically have a migraine.
 Migraine is a neurological disorder that 12% of Americans1 have and research increasingly shows that it is genetic.
 When someone “has a migraine,” they are experiencing an attack […]Continue Reading...
-No Comments.
+Comments Off on (Article) Migraines: 8 Things Everyone Needs to Know

 What you need to know about Zika virus By – John Ross, MD, FIDSA, Contributing Editor for Harvard Health Publications Until recently, Zika was an obscure virus, confined to equatorial Africa and Asia, and known only to specialists in tropical medicine.
 It was discovered in 1947, when scientists studying yellow fever in the Zika Forest […]Continue Reading...
 Comments Off on (Article) What you need to know about Zika virus